mbeddr/mps-platform-docs/src/doc/docs/home/trouble_shooting_guide.md

 !!! warning "The IDE is sluggish and doesn't work the way it should."

-    Edit the file mps(64).vmoptions and give it sufficient heap space: `-Xmx8g`
+    Edit the file mps(64).vmoptions and give it sufficient heap space: `-Xmx8g` Make sure that the issue is not caused by any of the used languages.
+You can also enable the power save mode through *File* --> *Power Save Mode* to disable all background tasks including file indexing and typesystem checking.
+This approach also helps to see if an issue is related to a slow typesystem check or if there is a performance issue in the editor.

 !!! warning "MPS behaves strangely :beginner:"